After one visit, I was realigned and have never slept better. Not only do I sleep through the night, I wake up feeling well rested. Grateful!

 She will answer any of your initial questions about our process, and help me qualify you initially for our comprehensive examination assessment.
 Once an appointment is made with our doctor, we provide you with an intake questionnaire that is designed to help us understand the level of complexity of your TMJ condition.
 This form is provided through our secure HIPAA compliant portal.
 This first information gathering encounter with you helps us start to assess you early on.

 On the day of your assessment, several scout tests will be performed to help us determine if you have complex TMJ dysfunction involving other adjacent systems like the upper cervical spine, airway, neck and shoulders.
 We use non-invasive technology to measure the relationship of the cranio-mandibular system on the atlas-axis vertebras.
-We also evaluate posture, functional leg-length, and spatial orientation of the stomatognathic system.
-If the findings are positive, then we acquire special 3-D upright images which allow us to objectively measure specific TMJ craniocervical relationships and identify and measure airway impingement signs.
+We also evaluate posture, functional leg-length, and spatial orientation of the complex jaw, head, neck and shoulder coupling system.
+To do this, we acquire special 3-D upright images which allow us to objectively measure specific TMJ craniocervical relationships and identify and measure airway impingement signs.
 The status of the jaw joints is determined objectively, at this time.

 (Note: There is no catch!
 We simply don’t want to “catch you” if we don’t think we can help you.
 I have learned that the more I can do up front to identify any correctable problems on imaging, the better our clinical outcomes.)

 I have over 25 years managing and treating complex head, neck and jaw disorders, and I have learned a thing or two about those who respond well to treatment and those who don’t.
 Simply put, I very much enjoy helping people with complex TMJ problems, and l am willing to put some skin in the game to help you find a genuine pathway back to normal, healthy function.
 I spend the time with you upfront to help you understand how and why the TMJ’s are aggravated and symptomatic.
-If I genuinely feel that I can help you, I will submit to you a comprehensive treatment plan so that you can begin your healing journey.
-You will not receive a bill from me for these services up to this point, only an invitation to begin treatment.
+If I genuinely feel that I can help you, we will submit to you a comprehensive treatment plan so that you can begin your healing journey.

 Better airway means better breathing.
 Better breathing means way less chronic stress on the TMJ’s and better sleep.
-Since quality of sleep is tied directly to longevity and neuro-protectivity, better sleep means better life and in addition to a significant decreases in jaw pain.
+Since quality of sleep is tied directly to longevity and neuro-protectivity, better sleep means better life… and, a significant decreases in jaw pain.

 While not performed on the initial assessment visit, having the TAP procedure performed is followed by immediate airway changes In the alignment of the head and neck junction, as well as opening of the most critical part of the airway–the constricted part!
 Our after-TAP 3-D images are compared to our before-TAP images to make sure we get the changes we want to see on the first TAP.